albrodfer1/test-ctf/README.md

 # Instructions

-- What did ALbert Einstein purchase? give me ALL the information about that purchase
+- What did ALbert Einstein purchase and with what email he did it?